skylinejs/skyline/apps/docs/docs/email.md

 So you want to compile this and then use the result for sending emails.

 How to we prevent tokens not being filled?
 Everyone received such an email i nthe past" Hello {{username}}".
-How do we garantuee that this does not happen?
+How do we guarantuee that this does not happen?

 The email package compiles the mjml to html.
 Then it parses the template syntax e.g., handlebars and transforms the html to a functoin that takes those as parameters.
 THis way we achieve type-safety.